DexerTDP/articles/Impulse - Feburary 2025.md

 _"Fires across the Los Angeles area have killed at least 27 people, destroyed more than 14,000 structures and
 charred some 60 square miles..."_
 -Sundby, A., & Lynch Baldwin, S. (2025, January 20).
 L.A.
 Fires Live Updates: Southern California braces for high winds and heightened wildfire risk.
-CBS News. https://www.cbsnews.com/live-updates/la-fires-southern- california -high-winds-wildfire-risk/
+CBS News.

 The fires through my recollection would start to happen around late afternoon of Jan 6 as reported by local news and it exponentially gained more fire and land around Jan 7 - Jan 8.
 Twitter/X would post of what would become